-Arriving amidst the chaos of Kampala, Uganda, I was able to accomplish all necessary business activities: changed dollars into Ugandan shillings, purchased MTN SIM card and programmed our new cooperative cell phone, shopped markets and priced pedal and electric sewing machines, purchased an electric iron and my bus ticket for tomorrow morning, met a friend for lunch, and delivered demo Christmas ornaments to my friend Peter, a local Ugandan who represents another cooperative we work with.
+Arriving amidst the chaos of Kampala, Uganda, I was able to accomplish all necessary business activities: changed dollars into Ugandan shillings, purchased a MTN SIM card and programmed our new cooperative cell phone, shopped markets and priced pedal and electric sewing machines, purchased an electric iron and my bus ticket for tomorrow morning, met a friend for lunch, and delivered Christmas ornaments to my friend Peter, a local Ugandan who represents another cooperative we work with.

 EARLY THE NEXT MORNING

 A new addition has been added to the GAAGAA bus line: an emcee.
 Yes!
 He stands above on the balcony and directs all employees and passengers below.
 Brilliant.
 My favorite lines included:

 “Ladies and gentlemen, just look now at the bus arriving from Burundi.
 Let us thank God that they have arrived safely to us.
 Those of you waiting for your brothers and sisters from Burundi, now they are here, go and greet them!”